Complete NLO corrections to off-shell $\boldsymbol{t\bar{t}}$ production in the $\boldsymbol{\ell+j}$ decay channel: Differential distributions

 In the case of $M_{b_1b_2}$ we notice larger \NLOfull corrections in the tail of the spectrum, which reach $+175\%$ compared to $+40\%$ when the ${\cal Q}_{cut}$ cut has been used.
 This is also reflected in the magnitude of the \NLOfull and \NLOqcd uncertainties, which both triple in size and amount $30\%$.
 The difference between \NLOfull and \NLOqcd is negligible.
 The subleading contributions are mostly unaffected by the ${\cal Q}_{cut}$ cut.
 Indeed, only the QCD background in \NLOone increases at the beginning of the spectrum to about $+4\%$ from $+1\%$.

 Finally, for $H_T$ we observe an increase in the size of the \NLOfull corrections to $+940\%$ as compared to $+750\%$ with the cut.
 The \NLOfull and \NLOqcd uncertainties are similar as before and up to $50\%$.
 The QCD background in \Bornone is enhanced close to the kinematical threshold for this observable, while in the tail of the distribution, \Bornone increases its contribution to about $+60\%$.
-In the case of the subleading higher-order effects, \NLOone stays at the same level as before, whereas \NLOtwo, which did not contribute at all before, is now of the order of $-6\%$ in the high $p_T$ tail.
+In the case of the subleading higher-order effects, \NLOone stays at the same level as before, whereas \NLOtwo, which did not contribute at all before, is now of the order of $-6\%$ in the high-$p_T$ tail.
 The electroweak Sudakov logarithms in \NLOfour are reduced to $-2\%$, while the absence of the ${\cal Q}_{cut}$ cut enhances \NLOfive to $+14\%$ from $+8\%$.

 The overall impact of the $|M_{jj}-m_W|< {\cal Q}_{cut}$ restriction, with ${\cal Q}_{cut} =20$ GeV, on the differential cross-section distributions depends on the observable under study and the phase-space region that is analysed.
-Generally speaking, its absence increases the differential ${\cal K}$-factors in the bulk of the dimensionful observables, while in some tails the $\cal{K}$-factors have actually been reduced due to lessening the restriction on the amount of radiation in the \LOfull part.
-Moreover, without the ${\cal Q}_{cut}$ cut, the QCD background in \Bornone is enhanced and becomes comparable in size to \Bornthree, especially in the high $p_T$ tail.
-Other, subleading higher-order contributions are not significantly affected by this cut.
+Without the ${\cal Q}_{cut}$ cut the QCD background in \Bornone is enhanced and becomes comparable in size to \Bornthree, especially in the high-$p_T$ tail.
+Other subleading higher-order contributions are not significantly affected by this cut.
 In particular, the qualitative effects of the electroweak Sudakov logarithms remain essentially unchanged.